 We never admit defeat

-In the 1940s the Soviet Union imposed communism on Poland.
+In the 1940s, the Soviet Union imposed communism on Poland.
 This system led to many absurdities such as food stores having nothing but vinegar in stock.
 These realities forced Poles to become resourceful.
-For example, the so-called line committee was a solution for those who needed to wait in line for a very long time.
-It was possible to register your place in the line with a committee formed by a group of volunteers, and therefore leave the line without losing your spot.
+For example, the so-called 'line committee' was a solution for those who needed to wait in line for a very long time.
+It was possible to register your place in the queue with a committee formed by a group of volunteers, and therefore leave the line without losing your spot.

-After the fall of communism in Poland in 1989 the average Pole gained the freedom to run a private business.
+After the fall of communism in Poland in 1989, the average Pole gained the freedom to run a private business.
 That’s when it became clear that we are a highly entrepreneurial nation.
-Back then very many people founded their own small businesses, taking advantage of the possibilities offered by the new capitalist system instituted in Poland.
-Today, several Polish firms opened after 1989, such as the bus and tram manufacturer Solaris or the video game company CD Projekt ‒ creators of the Witcher series ‒ are among the most respected companies in the world.
+Back then, very many people founded their own small businesses, taking advantage of the possibilities offered by the new capitalist system instituted in Poland.
+Today, several Polish firms opened after 1989, such as the bus and tram manufacturer Solaris and the video game company CD Projekt ‒ creators of the Witcher series ‒ are among the most respected companies in the world.

 We’re in touch with nature

-Lately an acquaintance of mine from abroad visited Poland and was startled to discover that, during the summer, you can get wild bilberries and blueberries for a few zlotys on every street corner.
-In his home country wild-grown produce is a great and pricey rarity.
-Meanwhile Poles will often pick their own wild-grown fruit as well as many different kinds of edible forest mushrooms.
+Recently, an acquaintance of mine from abroad visited Poland and was startled to discover that, during the summer, you can get wild bilberries and blueberries for a few złotys on every street corner.
+In his home country, wild-grown produce is a great and pricey rarity.
+Meanwhile, Poles will often pick their own wild-grown fruit as well as many different kinds of edible forest mushrooms.
 Pretty cool considering that, coming straight from mother nature, these things are as healthy as it gets.

 12 dishes of polish christmas